aegisfoundry/NimbleKB/docs/installation/pax-store-installation.md

 ## Installing on a Pax device (e.g., L1400, etc)

 To install on a Pax device, first ensure that the device is on the latest firmware.
 If not, the manager of the device must do a push task to the newest firmware edition from their Pax device manager.

+**You cannot update the firmware from the device - the update firmware option on the device is for local file upgrades only**

 If you are not the party controlling the devices, contact your device manager to conduct this task.